goldmansachs/obevo/obevo-site/src/site/markdown/command-line-api.md

 # Configuring Custom Logging for the Obevo process

-The default Obevo logging logic is as follows:
+Command-line logging is configured for two log types:

+* SQL Statements
+* All other log statements

-* INFO logs are written to System.out (i.e. user output) and a log file under &lt;tempDir&gt;/obevo
+Both default to the INFO log level.
+They will be written to System.out and a log file under &lt;tempDir&gt;/obevo.
-* SQL Statements are logged as DEBUG and also written by default to System.out and the log file

 Obevo uses the [SLF4J API](https://www.slf4j.org), but the underlying implementation is [Logback](https://logback.qos.ch).
 The default configuration file is in $OBEVO_HOME/conf.